Pain Management at End of Life: What, Why, How?

 Baptist Health South Florida

-Brenda Daniels, M.D., and Rose Allen, DNP, MSM/HM, R.N., CHPN, indicated that neither they nor their spouses/partners have relevant financial relationships with commercial interest companies, and they will not include off-label or unapproved product usage in their presentation or discussion.
+Brenda Daniels, M.D., and Rose Allen, DNP, MSM/HM, R.N., CHPN, faculty for this educational activity, have no relevant financial relationships with ineligible companies* to disclose and have indicated that the presentations or discussions will not include off-label or unapproved product usage.

 Baptist Health South Florida is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Baptist Health has been re-surveyed by the ACCME and awarded Commendation for 6 years as a provider of CME for physicians.